embj-org/ej/guides/src/02-BuilderSDK.md

 - Provide authentication and access control
 - Enable remote job submission and monitoring

-The dispatcher transforms EJ from a single-builder tool into a powerful distributed testing platform, but it's entirely optional depending on your needs.
+The dispatcher transforms EJ from a single-builder tool into a powerful distributed testing platform, but it's entirely optional depending on our needs.

 ---